ThijsTerporten/Climbing-Traveller/README.md

 As this is the first website that I created on my own I had no experience debugging on my own.
 Testing was mainly done using DevTools in google chrome.
 Starting mobile first then working my way up to bigger screen sizes.
-Whenever an element wasn't located where I wanted it to be I would use the element.style box in DevTools to find a solution.
+Whenever an element wasn't located where I wanted it to be I would use the `element.style` box in DevTools to find a solution.
-The element.style box was also used to pick color's for the navbar, the button underneath the subscribe form, the color of the footer and the opicity on top of the images.
+The `element.style` box was also used to pick color's for the navbar, the button underneath the subscribe form, the color of the footer and the opicity on top of the images.

-I used Lighthouse in the DevTools as well to check the performance of my website and find errors in my code, for example I didn't have any rel="noopener noreffer" tags in my links that have target="_blank".
+I used Lighthouse in the DevTools as well to check the performance of my website and find errors in my code, for example I didn't have any `rel="noopener noreffer"` tags in my links that have `target="_blank"`.
 Lighthouse made it clear to me why these tags are important to include.

 I used the WC3 code validators to check my code for mistakes as well.